gaalalexandru/ssOS/readme.txt

 Configuration instructions:
 -----------------------------
-1) Include os.h in your project
+1) Include "os_core.h" and "os_hw.h" in your project
-2) Include BSP.h in your project
-3) In os.c edit number of main end event threads: NUMTHREADS & NUMPERIODIC
+2) In os_core.h edit number of threads and specify number of periodic threads: NUMTHREADS & NUMPERIODIC
-4) Maximum frequency for event threads is 1000Hz.
+3) Maximum frequency for periodic threads is 1000Hz.
-5) Configure OS_AddThreads so it will take NUMTHREADS main threads.
+4) Configure OS_AddThreads so it will take NUMTHREADS main threads.
    Update function definition and circular list, last member points to first member.

 main.c usage example:
 -----------------------------
-1) The OS implementation in main.c has 6 main threads and 2 event threads.
+1) The OS implementation in main.c has 8 main threads of which four are external HW event threads and two are periodic event threads.
+2) Init the OS with "OS_Init(Clock)", clock is in MHz
+3) For the external HW event threads a semaphore must be initialized with the HW port and pin number.
+   Ex.
+Use: "OS_InitSemaphore(&SemPortD.pin6,0);" for portD pin6
+   The external HW event threads have to wait on this semaphore with: "OS_Wait(&SemPortF.pin0);"
+4) Register / init HW port and pins for external HW interrupt events.
+   Ex.
+OS_EdgeTrigger_Init(PortD,GPIO_PIN_6|GPIO_PIN_7,0,GPIO_FALLING_EDGE,GPIO_PIN_TYPE_STD_WPU);
+   Select type of interrupt desired, pull-up/down.
+Details are bellow in this file.
-2) OS_AddPeriodicEventThread registers the event threads with the desired period in this case 10ms and 100ms.
+5) OS_AddPeriodicEventThread registers the periodic event threads with the desired period in this case 10ms and 20ms.
-3) More event threads are possible, just modify NUMPERIODIC in os.c and make sure to register all.
+   Ex.
+OS_AddPeriodicEventThread(&PerTask[x].semaphore, yyms);
+   PerTask[x].semaphore is an already defined semaphore.
+   The periodic event threads have to wait on this semaphore with: "OS_Wait(&PerTask[x].semaphore);"
-4) OS_AddThreads registers the main threads, always make sure to have one idle thread (not blocked and not sleeping)
-5) More main threads are possible, just modify NUMTHREADS in os.c and make sure to register all and reconfigure the linked list in OS_AddThreads.
+6) OS_AddThreads registers the threads, always make sure to have one idle thread (not blocked and not sleeping) More threads are possible, just modify NUMTHREADS in os_core.c and make sure to register all and reconfigure the linked list in OS_AddThreads.
+7) Initialize any necessary FIFO with "OS_FIFO_Init(&FifoA);" FifoA has to be declared as a global variable of type "fifo_t".
-6) In this example Event0 is a producer and puts data to Fifo A. Event1 is a producer and puts data to Fifo B.
+   In this example Task0 is a producer and puts data to Fifo A with "OS_FIFO_Put(&FifoA,Count0);" Task1 is a consumer and get data from Fifo A with "Count1 = OS_FIFO_Get(&FifoA);"
-7) Task0 and Task1 are consumers and get data from Fifo A. Task2 is a consumer and gets data from Fifo B.
-8) Task3 and Task4 are syncronized by Task34Sync and Task43Sync
-10) OS_Launch will launch the OS, use the arguments as in the example.
+8) OS_Launch will launch the OS, use the arguments as in the example.

+PS:Threads can be synchronized via two semaphores (ex.
+Task34Sync and Task43Sync).
+   This semaphore has to be declared as a global variable and initialized with value of 0.
+   One thread will signal the semaphore and the other thread will wait for that semaphore.
+   See version 1.0 of ssOS for implementation example.

 Debugging:
 -----------------------------